Within This Page

 - Anthrax-Contaminated Facilities: Preparations and a Standard for Remediation by the Congressional Research Service.
 2005.

 - Creating Defensible Space by Oscar Newman.
-Washington, DC: U.S. Department of Housing and Urban Development, April 1996.
+Washington, DC: Office of Policy Development and Research (PD&R) U.S. Department of Housing and Urban Development, April 1996.

-- Protecting Building Occupants from Biological Threats—Website from the Center for Biosecurity of UPMC that includes useful information about biological threats to building occupants, practical steps for reducing risk, and costs and benefits of risk reduction measures, along with a wealth of related materials and additional resources.
+- Protecting Building Occupants—Building Vulnerabilities—includes useful information about biological threats to building occupants, practical steps for reducing risk, and costs and benefits of risk reduction measures, along with a wealth of related materials and additional resources, from the Center for Health Security at Johns Hopkins Bloomburg School of Public Health.